-Mozilla Corporation organization representation, 2021 Data
+Mozilla Corporation organization representation, 2022 data

-Race and ethnicity (U.S. Only)
+Race and ethnicity (U.S. only)

 - Staff at the Mozilla Corporation includes only regular, full-time employees.
 Staff at the Mozilla Foundation includes regular, full-time employees and fixed-term employees, as some fixed-term staff are tied to grants or specific funding sources.